alpersonalwebsite/hack-your-next-interview/README.md

 ---

+## Brief personal advice

+No matter HOW much you like the vacancy and your interviewers, and probably against the "wise general guidance", I strongly recommend you to generate some kind of "friction" or "conflict" with whom would be your co-workers during the on-site meeting.
+Yes, yes...
+I´m pretty sure you are convinced that I finally went crazy, nonetheless, gift me a couple more lines to explain "my point".

+We, humans, are complex and fluctuating beings.
+Accept it or perish!
+That swing, when it is properly well-balanced constitutes one of the central axes of Evolution: "change".
+Sometimes we are happy, others sad...
+Sometimes cheerful, sometimes grumpy...
+And, even when this concerns us all equally, from your side you should think: "I will spend at least 8hs. per day with these people.
+What will be their behavior(s) in adverse situations or just personal "bad days"...?"
+Does this start to make sense...?
+Because adversities always come, and your case, will not be the exception.

+When you start a new job, probably (and hopefully) the persons who have been working for x-time there, are going to be "more proficient than you" in several aspects/tasks/situations.
+This is not strange: they created the programs, set the stack, know the tricky parts of their environments and tools, even  those that have a halo of mystery around them.
+Regardless how qualified you are, the TEAM is always going to have well-deserved advantage (we should all be glad about this conjuncture inasmuch as it protects the whole from "mad managers" casting the legacy remark in sustainability).

+In a regular interview process, they will try to expose you to some bitter moments just to see how you handle both: positive and negative human feelings, for example, frustration.
+But, when are you going to have the opportunity to test them equally..?
+Know how would they react when things are not going as expected and discomfort manifests in all its fullness.
+Once you have been hired...?
+Once you are sunk in other bitterness typing a quickly 2-weeks-notice...?
+That´s too late!
+Fail is part of our human condition, but, you must take certain precautions if you want to find a nice human group and avoid toxic environments.

+---

 ## The Interview Process

 I should start stating the obvious: each Company is a unique world, and in consequence, every process is different.
 However, usually you have 4 common steps: